Experimental 'Glass Penny' From WWII Auctioned Off As One-Of-A-Kind

 By the time the glass coins were ready for distribution in December 1942, it was already too late for the U.S. Mint to consider them as a viable replacement for the penny.

-Today, pennies are made of zinc and are copper-plated, giving them the familiar look Americans are used to.
+Today, pennies are made of zinc and copper-plated, giving them the familiar look Americans are used to.

 The coin is one of the highlights of a multi-million-dollar public auction of rare coins and paper money in the Heritage auction, coinciding with one of the country’s largest coin collector’s events, the Florida United Numismatists convention.